Sasser99/DIYFAN_V1/README.md

 ![Alt-Text](img/Assembly3.png)

 The goal was to develop, among other things, a modular system.
-Therefore, the three main components can be assembled in various configurations.
+Therefore, the three assemblys can be assembled in various **configurations**.
 Here are the setups shown in the YouTube video:

 **Full Build (with 3/5 Fans)**